-

 10. Grades become superfluous.
 There is individual feedback on strengths and areas for development.
 Learning and development dialogues take place regularly.

 Education can no longer be left out of the public debate on social challenges and social change.
-The Bertelsmann Foundation predicts in its recently published education study a glaring shortage of teachers by 2030.
-We will not close this gap with the current system and the small-scale but oppressive machinery of education.
-The best education for the people living in our society must be declared a top priority and thus become a chancellor's task in Germany.
-There are enough ideas on how to reform our education system.
-Now it is time to make decisions - even if they are unpopular for some at first glance..
-An outgoing chancellor could still have the courage to initiate this change in Germany.
-She has nothing to lose, we all stand to gain.
+The clock is ticking.
+In its education study published in 2019, the Bertelsmann Foundation predicts a glaring shortage of teachers by 2030.
+We will not close this gap with the current system and the small-scale but oppressive education machinery.
+The best education for the people living in our society must be declared a top priority and thus become a task for the Chancellor in Germany.
+There are plenty of ideas on how we can reform our education system.
+Decisions need to be made now - even if they seem unpopular to some at first glance.
+It is imperative that we initiate and implement this change in Germany.
+She has nothing to lose, we all have something to gain.

 Bertelsmann Foundation study